Roman Phifer: UCLA

+From 2016 to 2017, Phifer served as the director of player development for the UCLA Bruins.

+Detroit Lions

+In 2018, Phifer joined the Detroit Lions as an area scout.

+Denver Broncos

+On May 18, 2021, Phifer was hired by the Denver Broncos as a senior personnel executive.

 Film producing career

 Blood Equity

 In 2009 Phifer produced his first documentary film entitled Blood Equity, which covers the lives of several former NFL players, both big stars and rank-and-file players.
 The film features testimonials from NFL legends like Mike Ditka, Tony Dorsett, Darryl "Moose" Johnston and Willie Wood among others about the hardships and struggles of life after football.
 "He's like the Godfather of football, and you definitely get that from him when he lights up that cigar.
 These guys are like brothers, and he's just trying to speak on their behalf", says Rico McClinton of Iron Mike Ditka (McClinton produced the film along with Phifer and Joe Ruggiero).

-The Los Angeles Times, in reviewing the documentary stated, "Everybody who plays leaves with something", says retired New York Giants linebacker Harry Carson in the documentary "Blood Equity" but, sadly, he doesn't mean a glorious pension or athletic pride.
-He's referring to the physical and mental struggles of ex-football players who feel monetarily neglected by the now $7.1-billion sport and its union when, as studies increasingly show, the game's built-in brutality—and fierce pride in playing injured—leads to a post-career life of constant medical care. ...
-(Footage of Baltimore Colts legend John Mackey not recognizing family photos is especially heartbreaking.)"
-Blood Equity is distributed by Walking Shadows and is sold in popular online retailers such as Barnes & Noble, Amazon, Hastings, Alibris, among others.
-Phifer is hoping that his message reaches those who have rooted for NFL players during their playing years.